-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 The Jolly Christmas Tram is tough to beat.
 Here kids (and big kids) can cruise through the city center accompanied by Santa and his elves.

-Bank of America Winter Village at Bryant Park (Bryant Park Winter Village), New York
+15. Bank of America Winter Village at Bryant Park, New York

 Bank of America Winter Village at Bryant Park features a free ice skating rink.